gicentre/elm-vegalite/docs/changeNotes.md

 - `leStrExpr` for providing expressions that evaluate to string legend properties (VL5.0).

+- `prNumExpr` for providing expressions that evaluate to numeric projection properties (VL5.0)

 - `tiNumExpr` for providing expressions that evaluate to numeric title properties (VL5.0).

 - `tiStrExpr` for providing expressions that evaluate to string title properties (VL5.0).